TheDragonCode/api-response/README.md

 #### Server Errors

-> Note: The `$ with` parameter is also responsible for displaying server-side error messages.
+> Note: The `$with` parameter is also responsible for displaying server-side error messages.
 >
 > In this case, Http errors will be displayed without masking.